yaoyi92/autoplex/docs/user/fitting/fitting.md

 The MLIP model specific settings and hyperparameters setup varies from model to model and is demonstrated in the next sections.
-Note that `autoplex` provides the most comprehensive features for **GAP** and more features for the other models will follow in future versions.
+> ℹ️ Note that `autoplex` provides the most comprehensive features for **GAP**, and more features for the other models will follow in future versions.

 ## GAP